The 5 Biggest Bitcoin Blunders of All Time

 On May 18, 2010, a man named Laszlo Hanyecz got a hankering for pizza.
 Logging on to BitcoinTalk.org, he made a post offering 10,000 BTC for a couple of pizzas. "...what I'm aiming for is getting food delivered in exchange for bitcoins where I don't have to order or prepare it myself," Hanyecz wrote.

-While Hanyecz became the first person to trade BTC for a physical good, the purchase was an expensive one.
+While Hanyecz became the first person to transact with BTC for a physical good, the purchase was an expensive one.
 If you factor in today's BTC prices, those two pizzas cost him about $400 million.

 The Guy Who Sent $300 Million to the Dump